Maurice Tillieux: Humour

 Humour was an important element of Tillieux's work even in his detective stories.
 At their best Félix and Gil Jourdan could provide good laughs as well as good adventures and mysteries.

 Tillieux therefore also wrote non-detective series with the emphasis on humour.
 One example was César, a domestic comic strip in which the titled protagonist lives next door to a policeman.
 Many of the strips involve César babysitting his neighbour's little daughter.
 Mayhem ensues and, as a reward for his trouble, César ends up being fined by the little girl's father.Marc Lebut, drawn by Francis, are the adventures of the young owner of a Ford T car who is the bane of his long-suffering neighbour.
 Lebut is always dragging the poor Mister Goular into all sorts of crazy adventures and dismissing all pleas not to get involved in Mister Goular's own problems.
 Lebut has a way of making Mister Goular responsible when things go wrong and getting the glory for himself when they go right.
 He could be described as a pesky anti-hero along the lines of Jolyon Wagg from the adventures of Tintin.

 There was also Hultrasson (a pun on the French for ultrasound), which was drawn by Leonardo Vittorio and based in an Hägar the Horrible-like world of Vikings.

 Tillieux also contributed a couple of storylines to La Ribambelle, the stories of a multi-racial gang of kids, drawn by Jean Roba and the classic series Tif et Tondu.

 Legacy

 Maurice Tillieux has been described as a "master of surprise, sarcasm and nonsense".
-Along with Goscinny and Franquin, he was perhaps one of the most important contributors to post-war Belgian comics.